 The Science Centre for Learning and Teaching Development Fund was created in 2002 to support learning and teaching projects across the Faculty of Science.
-Since their inception, grants totalling over $777,000 have been awarded to over 200 projects.
+Since their inception, grants totaling over $895,000 have been awarded to over 330 projects.

 Skylight Development Grants provide matching funds for projects that by their scale, scope and/or focus are unlikely to receive TLEF funding, but would provide significant benefit to undergraduate or graduate teaching and learning.
 Grant applications bridging projects to the next TLEF competition are also considered.

-- There are two competitions – in spring (March) and summer (June) – with up to $25,000 available in each competition.
+- There are two competitions this year in April and June, with up to $25,000 available in each competition.

 - Funding is limited to courses and specializations for which units in the Faculty of Science have the primary responsibility for delivery.

 - The maximum grant from Skylight per proposal is $5,000.

 - A matching funds commitment, of equal or greater value, from your home department or program is required.
 Matching funds may not be in-kind contributions.

 - In your project description, please explain the need and the potential impact and benefit to teaching and learning in the Faculty of Science and the number of students (and/or faculty) impacted.
 Please also indicate how you plan to evaluate the project, the timelines of the proposed work and how it will be sustained beyond the lifetime of the grant.

 - Skylight encourages student-initiated grant proposals.
 However, all proposals must be developed in consultation with a faculty or staff member from the Faculty of Science, who must be listed as the principal applicant or co-applicant.